skinofthesoul/grav-plugin-simple-events/README.md

 ## To Do

 - [ ] add option to delete past events (or do it automatically)
+- [ ] make use of Grav's built-in unpublish_date field
 - [ ] maybe add a simpler way to create new events in Admin
 - [x] support for categories in events template
 - [x] support for types in events template